trueheart78/trueheart78.com/games.md

 1. SUPERHOT (VR)
    * Great bit of light exercise for me.
+1. Phoenix Wright: Ace Attorney Trilogy (NS) [60.0hr]
+   * Decided to give this a try since I can play it in handheld.
 1. TouHou Luna Nights (XB1) [5.0hr] :green_heart:

 #### :traffic_light: Started and Need to Finish